AstrolabeProject/uploader/README.rst

 Uploader program.
 The resulting image allows a user to upload FITS files from a local disk to a Cyverse iRods data storage node.
 As part of the upload, FITS header metadata is extracted from each FITS file and attached to the corresponding iRods file.

-The Uploader image can upload a single FITS file or it can find and upload all FITS files within a given directory tree.

 Use the script to upload FITS files